thomasa88/mumblemove/README.md

 The scale indicator relates to the positional audio settings in Mumble.

+## Security and Firewalls

+Mumblemove has no built-in security, and as such, it should probably not be exposed to the public Internet.
+Packet parsing relies on Qt serialization.
+There is no packet rate limit.

+Mumblemove Server listens on port 49079 (TCP).

 ## Developing

 MumbleMove is developed on Linux using Qt Creator.